Sampling and Sequencing Simulator

 Relative abundance: σ:

-If you ran metagenomic sequencing on a sample that was from just a single infected person, what fraction of sequencing reads would be from the pathogen?
 This could be a single number to model all infected people as contributing an equal amount, or multiple space-separated numbers to represent a set of equally likely contribution amounts.
 For σ you specify the standard deviation of the log, giving per-simulation noise representing our uncertainty about whether the true relative abundance would be higher or lower.

 Shedding duration (days): σ: